 The Finnish educational system is comprised of the following:

-Pre-primary education is provided in Finland to children between the ages of three and six, usually at children's day care homes.
+Pre-primary education is provided in Finland to 6-year-old children, usually at children's day care homes.
 Some 6-year-old children receive pre-primary education in comprehensive schools.
-Attendance of pre-primary education is voluntary.
+Attendance of pre-primary education has been compulsory since 2015.

 Comprehensive school education is general knowledge education provided for entire age cohorts.
 All children permanently resident in Finland must attend compulsory education.
 Compulsory education starts in the year of the child's seventh birthday.

 Compulsory education finishes when the syllabus of comprehensives school education has been completed (9-year comprehensive school), or 10 years from the start of compulsory education.
 In exceptional cases compulsory education may start already at the age of six and last 11 years due to a disability or illness.
 A student who has received a leaving certificate from comprehensive school in the same year or in the year before it may continue to attend optional additional education (10th grade).

 Post-comprehensive school education, or upper secondary general education and vocational education represent secondary level of education.
 Upper secondary general school education is education leading to a matriculation examination.
 Its scope is three years and it gives general eligibility to further education.
 Vocational education can be either educational institution-based or apprenticeship training.
 In apprenticeship training, most of the studying is comprised of learning through practical work tasks at a workplace.
 The qualifications are initial vocational qualifications attained in three years, which also give general eligibility to further polytechnic or university studies.